coze-dev/coze-java/README.md

    String jwtOauthPrivateKey = System.getenv("COZE_JWT_OAUTH_PRIVATE_KEY");
    String jwtOauthPrivateKeyFilePath = System.getenv("COZE_JWT_OAUTH_PRIVATE_KEY_FILE_PATH");
    String jwtOauthPublicKeyID = System.getenv("COZE_JWT_OAUTH_PUBLIC_KEY_ID");
-    JWTOAuthClient oauth = null;
+    JWTOAuthClient oAuth = null;
     try {
         jwtOauthPrivateKey = new String(Files.readAllBytes(Paths.get(jwtOauthPrivateKeyFilePath)), StandardCharsets.UTF_8);
     } catch (IOException e) {
         e.printStackTrace();
     }
     /*
-    The jwt oauth type requires using private to be able to issue a jwt token, and through the jwt token, apply for an access_token from the coze service.
-The sdk encapsulates this procedure, and only needs to use get_access_token to obtain the access_token under the jwt oauth process.
+    The jwt oAuth type requires using private to be able to issue a jwt token, and through the jwt token, apply for an access_token from the coze service.
+The sdk encapsulates this procedure, and only needs to use get_access_token to obtain the access_token under the jwt oAuth process.
     Generate the authorization token
     The default ttl is 900s, and developers can customize the expiration time, which can be set up to 24 hours at most.
     * */
     try {
-        oauth = new JWTOAuthClient.JWTOAuthBuilder()
+        oAuth = new JWTOAuthClient.JWTOAuthBuilder()
                 .clientID(jwtOauthClientID)
                 .privateKey(jwtOauthPrivateKey)
                 .publicKey(jwtOauthPublicKeyID)